atex-ovi/wabase-button/README.md

 <br><br>

-## Disclaimer
+> [!CAUTION]

-WhatsApp is a trademark of WhatsApp Inc.
+> WhatsApp is a trademark of WhatsApp Inc.

-This bot uses the [**atexovi-baileys**](https://www.npmjs.com/package/atexovi-baileys) library, which is open-source and unofficial.
+> This bot uses the [**atexovi-baileys**](https://www.npmjs.com/package/atexovi-baileys) library, which is open-source and unofficial.

-Use this bot at your own risk and avoid spam or abuse.
+> Use this bot at your own risk and avoid spam or abuse.

 <br><br>